 Israeli Col. Giora Epstein, one of the world's greatest fighter aces of the jet era, was leading a flight of four planes during the Yom Kippur War when his team spotted two Egyptian MiG-21s.
-Epstein pursued the pair and quickly shot down the trail plane.
+Epstein pursued the pair and quickly shot down the trail plane in a dogfight.

 But that's when the Israelis got a surprise.
 The pair of MiG-21s were bait.
 While the four Israeli planes were pursuing the surviving MiG they could see, approximately 20 more MiG-21s suddenly hit them with an ambush.